You Can Have Him Jolene: Reception

 Robert K. Oermann of MusicRow wrote, "The trio rocks out on this feisty whiplash ride, with their flawless vocal harmonies intact.
 This CMT Next Women of Country act is outstandingly talented, and so far has been batting a thousand with its releases.
 The video is a hoot, too."
 Jon Freeman and Joseph Hudak of Rolling Stone Country praised group member Danica Hart's lead vocals and the country rock style of the production.

-In July 2022, Chapel Hart competed during season 17 of the television talent show America's Got Talent.
+In 2022, Chapel Hart competed during season 17 of the television talent show America's Got Talent.
 On the July 19 audition episode, they performed "You Can Have Him Jolene".
 After the performance, all four judges and the host gave them a group Golden Buzzer, which allowed the trio to advance to the next round of competition.
 After the performance, Parton responded on Twitter that she considered the song a "fun new take" on "Jolene".
 Chapel Hart eventually earned a spot in the finals.